Last Updated on March 16, 2022 by Jim Ferri

 Galapagos National Park officials have also set a limit of 100-passengers per cruise ship.
 These limits minimize the stress on island animals.
 That’s why you won’t find mega-ships in the Galapagos, as you would in places such as the Caribbean.

 Despite the absence of mega-ships, you will find some “household names” since cruise lines have adapted to the new rules.
-All ships that Galapagos cruise vacations, however, are closely monitored by National Park officials.
+All cruise lines that offer Galapagos cruise vacations, however, are closely monitored by National Park officials.

 Celebrity Cruises has three ships stationed in the Galapagos.
 The largest, the Celebrity Flora, is a 100-passenger ship built in 2019.
 During popular Christmas week, Celebrity’s cruises are more expensive, as you’ll find with most companies.
 It also offers 10- and16-night packages, which include a tour in Peru.